VaLeXaR/wp-multilang/README.md

 Sample configurations can be viewed in a configuration file in the folder configs in the root plugin.

+Configuration is updated after switching threads off/on or update any plugins.

 It has filters for dynamic application configuration translation add languages.

 To disable translation set `null` into the desired configuration.